 Community housing sometimes referred to as “sober living” or “recovery housing,” is one tool that those in recovery can use as they transition out of residential treatment and back into more freedom and responsibility.
 Studies even show that these programs can help those in recovery to avoid relapse.
-Many addiction treatment centers, such as Georgia Addiction Treatment Center, have their community housing programs.
+Many addiction treatment centers, such as Georgia Addiction Treatment Center, offer community housing programs.

 Some individuals in recovery from addiction need more accountability and support.
 One of the benefits of community housing programs is they provide this support while they continue with outpatient treatment.
 One benefit of outpatient treatment is that those in recovery can go back to work or school while receiving help.
 In community housing, you have the option of maintaining those responsibilities while in a supportive environment.
 Since everyone in your residence is also in recovery, they’re uniquely able to encourage.
 During this time, you’ll also find ways to have fun together without drugs or alcohol.

 Addiction treatment programs typically utilize group therapy, which might look like 12-step programs like Alcoholics Anonymous.
 And in community housing, you’ll find that kind of support around the clock.
 You’ll be able to both give and receive support from your peers as you recover.